 Collarts welcomes applications from international students.
-If you fulfil the entry requirements, please complete an online application form and one of our staff members will contact you to organise your interview and/or audition.
+If you fulfil the entry requirements, please complete an online application form and one of our staff members will contact you for further screening and processing of your application.

 Audio Production or Entertainment Management degrees: